RealRobotics/one-button-record/latte_panda_setup/latte_panda.md

 AttributeError: module 'inspect' has no attribute 'getargspec'.
 Did you mean: 'getargs'?
 ```

 A quick search later and I find [this article](https://stackoverflow.com/questions/74585622/pyfirmata-gives-error-module-inspect-has-no-attribute-getargspec) that says that `pyFirmata` is no longer being supported but `pyFirmata2` is.
 So time to install that and see what happens.
+It worked.
+See above for details.